Back to blog

 • Refresh your Apple Calendar app.

-If updates are slow—like you add an event on your laptop but it takes hours to show on your phone—your fetch settings are likely set to "Manual" to save battery.
+If updates are slow—for example, you add an event on your laptop, but it takes hours to show up on your phone—your "Fetch" settings might be set to "Manual" to save battery.

 • Go to Settings > Calendar > Accounts > Fetch New Data.

-• If Push isn't available for that account (Google sometimes limits this on free accounts), set the Fetch schedule to Every 15 Minutes.
+• If Push isn't available for that account, set the Fetch schedule to Every 15 Minutes.

 3. The "Default Calendar" Trap

-You create an event on your iPhone thinking it's for work, but it never shows up on your work computer.
-You probably saved it to the wrong calendar.
+If you create an event on your iPhone and it never shows up on your work computer, you probably saved it to the wrong calendar.

 • Go to Settings > Calendar.

-• Change this to the calendar you use most often (e.g., your main Google work email).
+• Change this to the calendar you use most often (for example, your main Google work calendar).

 • Tap Calendars at the bottom.